Research To Practice

 Digital Commons Initiative

 Our Digital Commons SelectedWorks series serves to maximize the visibility and impact of our research.
 This repository is home to many online journals including the Pace Environmental Law Review, the Yale Journal of Health Policy, Law and Ethics, and Cornell University ILRReview.
-We currently have 16 works in our series.
-There were 607 full-text downloads of our works this year.
+We currently have 17 works in our series.
+Since 2011, there have been 1,950 full-text downloads of our works.

 Recent Publications and Works Underway